 bunchee

-will bundle the shared module into a separate layer which matches the file name convention, in the above case it's "shared", and that bundle will be referenced by the different entry bundles.
+will bundle the shared module into a separate chunk, keeping it private and ensuring it's referenced by multiple entry bundles.

-With multiple runtime bundles, such as having default
+For scenarios involving multiple runtime bundles, such as default

 and react-server